astronomer/docs/software_versioned_docs/version-0.29/manage-platform-users.md

 <!--- Version-specific -->

-Before customizing role permissions, view [default Houston API configuration](https://github.com/astronomer/docs/tree/main/software_configs/0.29/default.yaml) and answer the following questions:
+Before customizing role permissions, review [default Houston API configuration](https://github.com/astronomer/docs/tree/main/software_configs/0.29/default.yaml) and then answer the following questions:

-- What role do you want to configure? (e.g. `DEPLOYMENT_EDITOR`)
+- What role do you want to configure?
+For example, `DEPLOYMENT_EDITOR`.
-- What permission(s) would you like to add to or remove from that role? (e.g. `deployment.images.push`)
+- What permission(s) do you want to add to or remove from the role?
+For example, `deployment.images.push`.

 For example, you might want to block a `DEPLOYMENT_EDITOR` (and therefore `WORKSPACE_EDITOR`) from deploying code to all Airflow Deployments within a Workspace and instead limit that action to users assigned the `DEPLOYMENT_ADMIN` role.